Find Your Happy Place With These Non-Cheesy Rainbow Crafts

 Think creating mosaics is too complicated?
 Think again!
 For this rainbow craft, all you need is construction paper and paper plates.
 Cut the paper into tiny pieces and create a stunning rainbow mosaic made of love.

 Painting is always a good idea.
 Sure your hardwood floors and new kitchen table might beg to differ, but all good times start with paint, right?
 That’s why we’re into this sponge painting craft that’s slightly less messier than finger painting.
 Cut old kitchen sponges into fun shapes, paint each point of the shape a different color and watch a beautiful composition come to life.
 Pro tip: Use tempera paint for paper and acrylic paint on fabric.

 There are tons of rainbow crafts, but crafting an actual rainbow is a whole other level.
 Just remember to glue the colored strips in the correct order, because you know, green should never be next to red.
 Keep this work of art on your desk, table, or mantle to remind you and the fam of brighter days ahead.
 Full details over at Easy Peasy and Fun.

 When all else fails, grab multi-colored face paint and draw short strokes of paint on your child’s face for a way to literally brighten your day.
 Even if you aren’t a true artist, you really can't go wrong here.
-Just stick with water-based paints and have fun!
+Check out this face painting guide to get started, and have fun!